ashhwiithac22/Configurable_Rule_based_decision_engine/README.md

 # Configurable Rule Based Decision Engine
+## Developed as part of Intellifer Technical Coding Assessment.

 A simple configurable rule-based decision engine built using Python and JSON.
 It evaluates input records against external rules and produces a decision with clear explainability.